-Theophilus Lewis, drama/theater critic, journalist, and U.S. Postal Service employee, was born to Thomas and Anne Lewis on March 4, 1891, in Baltimore, Maryland.
+Theophilus Lewis, a drama/theater critic, journalist, and U.S. Postal Service employee, was born to Thomas and Anne Lewis on March 4, 1891, in Baltimore, Maryland.
 Lewis attended public schools in Baltimore but was very much self-educated.
-He joined the U.S. Army and fought in World War I from 1917 to 1918 as a part of the American Expeditionary Forces.
-Upon returning to the U.S., he moved to Detroit, Michigan for three years before settling down in New York City, New York in 1922, getting a job as clerk for the U.S. Postal Service the same year, which he kept until his retirement in 1955.
-In 1933 Lewis got married and had three children, Selma, Alfred, and Lowell.
+He joined the U.S. Army and fought in World War I from 1917 to 1918 as a part of the American Expeditionary Force.
+Upon returning to the U.S., he lived in Detroit, Michigan for three years before settling in New York City, New York in 1922.
+That same year, he began working as a clerk for the U.S. Postal Service, a job he kept until his retirement in 1955.
+In 1933, Lewis got married and had three children, Selma, Alfred, and Lowell.
 He converted to Catholicism and was baptized on August 23, 1939.

 Lewis also dabbled in short fiction.
-He coauthored a satirical column with George Schuyler that regularly appeared in The Messenger called “Shafts and Darts.”
+He co-authored a satirical column with George Schuyler that regularly appeared in The Messenger called “Shafts and Darts.”
 Lewis regularly critiqued films and wrote about the works of black filmmakers such as Oscar Micheaux.
-In 1950 he helped establish the New York City Commission on Human Rights.
-During his extensive career as a writer, critic, and later civil rights activist, Lewis continued to work for U.S. Postal Service for thirty-three years.
+In 1950, he helped establish the New York City Commission on Human Rights.

 Lewis thought theater was the driving force that could bring social change and cultural development to society.
 Yet he had a negative view of comedies and musicals, which at the time were the dominant genres of African American theater.
-He was also critical of directors’ tendencies to cast only light-skinned African American actors and said that many talented African American actors were constrained because there were not enough sophisticated and challenging roles for them to play.
+He was also critical of directors’ tendencies to cast only light-skinned African American actors.
+He also contended that talented African American actors were constrained because there were not enough sophisticated and challenging roles for them to play.

 Theophilus Lewis died in 1974 although the specific date and place are unknown.
 He was believed to be eighty-three at the time of his death.